exonum/exonum-doc/src/advanced/configuration-updater.md

 - **committed_config**: ?ConfigBody
   Configuration with the specified hash.
-  If only a proposal is present, `null`.
+  If only a proposal is present, the value is `null`.
 - **propose**: ?Propose
   Proposal for the retrieved configuration.
-  If the configuration is not a result of a proposal (the genesis configuration), `null`.
+  If the configuration is not a result of a proposal (the genesis configuration), the value is `null`.

 ### Votes for Configuration